dataninsight/OnlineBookManagement/README.md

-# Online Book Management App: ETL Process and Data Analytics with Power BI
+# Online Book Management App

+## ETL Process and Data Analytics with SQL and Power BI

 ## Overview